AskMediaGroup/rd-tool/README.md

 # Requirements
 * Tested just under Ruby >= 2.0.0
 * git installed
+* Add a working Rundeck token to config.yaml file
 * The following non default gems should be installed ** zip